Will-Bee/wifiPassExtractor/README.md

 ```

 Easy af

+Also there is my old af python script doing the same stuff, but its more comfortable to have like exe file you can run from some small usb
 ## Usage

 Run that script as admin (Let me know if you find a way to run as non admin user)